111 K Street NE

 YES - S.Amdt.
 2233: Introduced by Sen. James Lankford (R-Okla.) and co-sponsored by Sen. Mike Enzi (R-Wyo.), Sen. Maggie Hassan (R-N.H.), and Sen. Kyrsten Sinema (D-Ariz.), this amendment inserts the Taxpayers Right-to-Know Act into the NDAA.
 As the administrative state continues to grow out of control, the need for proper information with which to make legislative and regulatory decisions has dramatically increased.
 This legislation would require federal agencies to disclose the cost and number of beneficiaries of each program they manage, all expenditures on services, and the number of employees tasked with each program.
 It also requires disclosure of the methods of program evaluation.

-FreedomWorks may count the votes for these amendments to S. 4049 on our 2020 Congressional Scorecard and reserves the right to score any additional amendments, motions, or other related votes.
+FreedomWorks may count the votes for these amendments to S. Con.
+Res.
+5 on our 2021 Congressional Scorecard and reserves the right to score any additional amendments, motions, or other related votes.
 The scorecard is used to determine eligibility for the FreedomFighter Award, which recognizes Members of the House and Senate who consistently vote to support economic freedom and individual liberty.

 Adam Brandon President, FreedomWorks